Community Partners

 Unhoused Response Group provides a plethora of clothing, reading materials, batteries, hygiene related supplies (including a mobile shaving station!) and other essentials, as well as top-tier advocacy for those who want it.

-Team Jesus - Light Breakfast, Coffee and Spirituality
+Team Jesus - Light Breakfast and Spirituality

 Regulars at Neighborhood Hands since early 2020, Team Jesus is a staple at our program.
 Their light breakfast is legendary and spirituality available to anyone who wants it.
 (NOTE: It is never forced on anyone.)